FRBNY-DSGE/DSGE.jl/README.md

 ## Update sample input data

 A sample dataset is provided for the 2015 Nov 27 vintage.
-To update this dataset, see the following steps:
+To update this dataset:

-1. Follow the steps above to setup automatic data pulls using *FredData.jl*.
+1. See [above](#setup) to setup automatic data pulls using *FredData.jl*.
 2. Specify the exact data vintage desired:
     ```
     julia> m <= Setting(:data_vintage, "yymmdd")